westonganger/rearmed-js/README.md

 # rearmed-js
 <a href='https://ko-fi.com/A5071NK' target='_blank'><img height='32' style='border:0px;height:32px;' src='https://az743702.vo.msecnd.net/cdn/kofi1.png?v=a' border='0' alt='Buy Me a Coffee' /></a>

 This library is a collection of helpful methods and monkey patches for Arrays, Objects, Numbers, and Strings.

+Start writing your Javascript like you write your Ruby code!
+Works in the browser and in nodejs.

 4.5kb minified and gzipped.

-Start writing your Javascript like you write your Ruby code!

 # Install